Tutorial on how to use Mercurial bookmarks and submit a patch to Bugzilla.

 Make changes to the code until you are ready to commit them.

-hg log to see examples of commit messages.
+Use hg log --graph to see examples of commit messages.

-hg commit --amend to change your previous commit rather than making a new commit.
+You can use hg commit --amend to modify the current changeset rather than making a new one.

 Let's say you now have a single changeset that fixes a bug (the simplest case), and you are ready to create a patch file to upload to the bug on bugzilla.
 You have used a bookmark named "feature-A" and it points to this changeset.